 8. Scour garage sales for what they need and for presents.
-I have found so many brand new things at garage sales and spent so little for presents.
+I have found many brand new things at garage sales and spent little on presents.

 9. Teach them when they are little that leftovers are a good thing!
-They should know that leftover food should be ate the next day or two so that food is not wasted.
+They should know that leftover food should be eaten the next day or two so that food is not wasted.

 12. If you have multiple children, keep all the decent hand me down clothes for the next kid.
 Even if you have three girls and one boy, a lot of the tee shirts, sweatshirts, and gym shorts could be passed down girl to boy and vice versa.
 If you have baby clothes, keep them as neutral as possible to pass down also.

 13. Learn to mend clothes and repair shoes and toys.
-Fixing things is a lot cheaper than buying new.
+Fixing things is a lot cheaper than buying new ones.

 14. Say no to a lot of activities that your kids can be in.
 One or two activities is not a bad thing, but sports and dance classes can really rack up the dollars.
 Kids exploring their passions and figuring out what they want to be interested in should not be discouraged, but being in several things at once is very costly financially and mentally.

 15. Eating out should be a treat.
-Kids should not be eating out or being taken through the drive through several times a week.
+Kids should not be eating out or being taken through the drive-thru several times a week.
 Eating at home is so much cheaper and healthier.

 16. Say no to your kids.
 Kids do not have to have everything their little hearts desire.
 In fact, teaching them limits now will only benefit you and them later.
 If you can't handle their temper tantrums and sad faces, you need to understand that this is a part of parenting and deal with it.

 19. Limit their toys and clothes.
-Again, this is another category that I have made many mistakes in.
-More clothes and more toys is expensive and not just to your pocketbook, but your time.
+Again, this is another category that I have made many mistakes.
+More clothes and more toys are expensive and not just to your pocketbook, but your time.
 Also, kids learn to be discontented when they have a lot of things because they expect more.
 If they have a few toys, enough clothes for a week or two, and you tell them no to more, they will learn to be happy with what they have.